Omjihn/CS50/Project_1/README.md

 This allows us to add backend code to a website.
 In this project, I used Django, which is a Python framework.

+You can find the subject with all the guidelines [here](https://cs50.harvard.edu/web/2020/projects/1/wiki/)

 ## How to Start the Web Server

 First, you need to check if you have Python installed.